cs3110/textbook/basics/scope.md

 let x = 6 in x
 let y = 6 in y
 ```
-Therefore the following two expressions, which have the above expressions
+Therefore, the following two expressions, which have the above expressions
 embedded in them, should also be identical:
 ```
 let x = 5 in (let x = 6 in x) + x
 let x = 5 in (let y = 6 in y) + x
 ```
-But for those to be identical, we **must** choose possibility 1 from the
+But for those to be identical, we **must** choose the first of the three
-three possibilities above.
-It is the only one that makes the name of
+possibilities above.
+It is the only one that makes the name of the variable be
-the variable be irrelevant.
+irrelevant.

-There is term commonly used for this phenomenon:  a new binding of a
+There is a term commonly used for this phenomenon:  a new binding of a
 variable *shadows* any old binding of the variable name.
 Metaphorically,
 it's as if the new binding temporarily casts a shadow over the old binding.
 But eventually the old binding could reappear as the shadow recedes.

 Shadowing is not mutable assignment.
-For example, both the following
+For example, both of the following
 expressions evaluate to 11:
 ```
 let x = 5 in ((let x = 6 in x) + x)